 Alarm Cause Solution Description SPO2 NO CABLE SpO2 cable is not properly connected to the patient monitor.
-Make sure that the SpO2 cable is correctly connected to the monitor.
-SPO2 NO AD SENSOR When a single- patient-use sensor is used, the adhesive portion of the sensor is not connected.
-Ensure that the adhesive portion is firmly connected to the sensor.
+When a singlepatient-use sensor is Make sure that the SpO2 cable is correctly connected to the monitor.
+Ensure that the SPO2 NO AD SENSOR used, the adhesive portion of the sensor is not connected. adhesive portion is firmly connected to the sensor.
 SPO2 NO SENSOR SpO2 Sensor is not fully inserted into the connector.
 Make sure that SpO2 sensor is correctly connected to the patient cable connector.
 SPO2 LOW SIGNAL IQ SpO2 measurement does not have confidence due to poor signal quality caused by excessive motion or other signal interference.
-Assess the patient.
-Check the sensor and ensure proper sensor application.
-Change the sensor site.
+1-Assess the patient.
+2-Check the sensor and ensure proper sensor application.
+3-Change the sensor site.
 Alarm level 3- the message is displayed in cyan background.
 By pressing ALARM SILENCE, background SPO2 LOW PR CONFIDENCE SPO2 LOW PI CONFIDENCE Pulse rate measurement does not have confidence due to poor signal quality caused by excessive motion or other signal interference.
-PI measurement does not have confidence due to poor signal Assess the patient.
-Check the sensor and ensure proper sensor application.
-Change the sensor site.
-1-Assess the patient. becomes gray and the alarm is disabled and ignores this fault.
+PI measurement does not have confidence due to poor signal 1-Assess the patient.
+2-Check the sensor and ensure proper sensor application.
+3-Change the sensor site. becomes gray and the alarm is disabled and ignores this fault.

 Alarm Cause Solution Description quality caused by excessive motion or other signal interference.
-2-Check the sensorand ensure propersensor application.3-Change the sensorsite.
+2-Check the sensor and ensure proper sensor application.
+3-Change the sensor site.
 SPO2 LOW PVI CONFIDENCE PVI measurement does not have confidence due to poor signal quality caused by excessive motion or other signal interference.
-Assess the patient.
-Check the sensor and ensure proper sensor application.
-Change the sensor site.
+1-Assess the patient.
+2-Check the sensor and ensure proper sensor application.
+3-Change the sensor site.
 SPO2 REPLACE CABLE The life of the SpO2 cable has expired.
 Replace the SpO2 cable.
-SPO2 CABLE DEFECT The SpO2 cable is damaged.
-SpO2 cable is not compatible.
-Make sure that the Masimo SpO2 cable is correctly connected to the monitor.
-Turn the device on and off.
+SPO2 CABLE DEFECT 1.
+The SpO2 cable is damaged.
+2. SpO2 cable is not compatible.
+1. Make sure that the Masimo SpO2 cable is correctly connected to the monitor.
+2. Turn the device on and off.
 If this message is displayed again, replace the cable.
 SPO2 REPLACE SENSOR SpO2 sensor has used all its available monitoring time.
 Replace the SpO2 sensor.
 SPO2 SENSOR DEFECT The SpO2 sensor is damaged.
 SpO2 sensor is not compatible.
-Make sure that SpO2 sensor is properly attached to the cable connector.
-Turn the device on and off.
+1. Make sure that SpO2 sensor is properly attached to the cable connector.
+2. Turn the device on and off.
 If this message is displayed again, replace sensor.
 Alarm level 2- the message is displayed in yellow background.
 By pressing ALARM SILENCE, background becomes gray and the SPO2 SENSOR OFF 1-SpO2 Sensor may be detached from the patient.
 2-The sensor is not connected to patient properly.
 3-The sensor is damaged.
 1-Disconnect and reconnect the sensor to the patient.
 2-Properly reapply the sensor on the patient and reconnect the sensor to the monitor or patient cable.
 3-Replace the sensor. alarm is disabled and ignores this fault.